 This method is a preference of companies that sell luxury goods.
 To purchase their products, you must approach their dealership.
 A good example here can be the Mercedes Benz car brand.

 This technique is partly similar to intensive and exclusive strategies.
 Those that use this technique know full well that not all people will be interested in their products.
 So they set up stores in some selected areas.
 Their stores don’t sell anything else, and if they pick external stores, these will sell closely related products.

 What are different distribution Channels?

 These channels are all about how to distribute products to customers.
-As a distributor, you obtain goods, store them, and then sell to customers via a distribution channel.
-Different channels include following levels:
+As a distributor, you obtain goods, store them, and then sell them to customers via a distribution channel.
+Different channels include the following levels: